 There we were, in the middle of our own little paradise.
 Ahau Tulum is a small boutique hotel, with only 24 rooms on the property, ranging from tiny 80 square foot bali huts to sprawling beachfront master suites.
 It’s these various-sized palapas that make Ahau Tulum affordable at just about any price range.

 We opted for something in between – an ocean front junior suite with a large deck overlooking the beach and ocean.
 We kind of lucked out, because it was the last room available (aside from the bali huts) for the time we’d hoped to visit, and because we were visiting during the very lowest season, the nightly rates were within our reach.

-At check-in we were greeted by Rafael, who I can only describe as the Mexican version of a hipster millennial (and I mean that in a good way!).
-He was the nicest guy, showing us around the property as we made our way to our suite and explaining the basics of our room before leaving us to our own.
+At check-in we were greeted by Rafael, a Mexican hipster who was the nicest guy, showing us around the property as we made our way to our suite and explaining the basics of our room before leaving us to our own.
 Later, any time we ran into him throughout our stay, he would be sure to say “hi baby Evelyn” in the sweetest voice. 🙂

 Everyone we encountered from the staff was so amazing, and I have a feeling they would have literally done anything we’d asked.
 When our dinner plans fell through one night and Evelyn was too cranky to sit at a table, they were there to deliver room service within 20 minutes to our room.
 When we asked for a wine opener for a bottle we’d bought down the road, they insisted on delivering the bottle in an ice bucket to our room and opening the bottle for us.

 Little things, I know, but the level of hospitality and attention to detail really made our stay feel that much more special.

 Of course you’ll want to venture out along the Boca Paila (the main road that runs along Tulum Beach) as well.
 There are plenty of restaurants and shops nearby within easy walking distance from the resort.